Tantalor93/httpmockie/README.md

 simple standalone high-performance mock HTTP server implemented in GO, which is able to provide mocked responses defined by mock specifications similar to [Wiremock JSON API](https://wiremock.org/docs/stubbing/).

+`httpmockie` accepts endpoint specifications specified as JSON files, which are comforming JSON schema [schema](internal/mockspec/specification.json).
+You can configure endpoint path, HTTP status, response bodies and headers.
+Endpoints can be also configured to respond after configurable delay.

 ### Installation
 `httpmockie` can be installed using GO tooling